nilrach/parking_lot/README.md

 don't want two distinct codebases.
 1) It should provide us with an interactive command prompt based shell where commands can be typed in
-2) [approach only if you have sufficient time] It should accept a filename as a parameter at the command prompt and read the commands from that file
+2) It should accept a filename as a parameter at the command prompt and read the commands from that file

+##Project Requirements

+- JDK 11

 Example: File
 To install all dependencies, compile and run tests: